-If both components are settled at the same time on the same day, and are also paid for with settlement on the same day, the quickest a payment can be released is on that day itself depending on the cut off time for that specific country and currency.
-[For a list of our cut off times click here]
+If both components are settled and paid for at the same time on the same day, the payment can be released on that day itself as well.
+But it heavily depends on the cut off time for that specific country and currency.
+(For a list of our cut off times, click here)

 2) SEPA (for within the EU only)

 Most payments are done and settled between 1 to 3 working days.
 For most quick abroad money transfers, they will be sent out via SWIFT, which can settle as soon as the next working day.
 However, for European payments, SEPA is an option that takes slightly longer but costs less than a SWIFT payment.
 Local pay-outs are also an alternative as some currency specialists have their own local currency accounts in countries where you would like to send money.